TTW Repair Café - Sat 28th October - 10am-4pm - Friends/Quaker Meeting House, 34 Mill Rd, Worthing, BN11 5DR * FULLY BOOKED!

 They have been running events in Brighton and Hove for many years and they helped us fund and organise our first major Eco Open Houses event in 2014, in conjunction with Steyning.
 Prior to that we had attempted a couple of little mini EOH events with just three homes participating.

 From the success of the 2014 event, we then went on to organise EOH events on our own for Worthing and part of Adur in 2015, 2016, 2018 and 2020.
-Sadly, although we had spent eight months organising the 2020 event, we had to postpone it due to the Coronavirus lockdown in April.
+Sadly, although we had spent eight months organising the 2020 event, we were unable to present it in the form in the brochure, due to Coronavirus lockdowns and restrictions.

 Together we can make a big difference.